1. What is the National Anti-Corruption Bureau of Ukraine?

 The National Anti-Corruption Bureau of Ukraine is a central executive agency with a special status responsible for preventing, detecting, terminating, investigating, and disclosing corruption and other criminal offences within its jurisdiction, as well as preventing the commission of new ones.

 2. Why was the National Anti-Corruption Bureau of Ukraine created?

-As corruption still constitutes one of the most serious problems undermining Ukraine's development, the necessity of creating the National Anti-Corruption Bureau of Ukraine was one of the key requirements set by the European Union as a part of implementation of the Visa Liberalization Action Plan and Ukraine's subsequent membership in the EU.
-NABU operates according to the Law of Ukraine “On the National Anti-Corruption Bureau of Ukraine” passed on October 14, 2014.
+As corruption still constitutes one of the most serious problems undermining Ukraine's development, the necessity of establishing the National Anti-Corruption Bureau of Ukraine was one of the key requirements set by the European Union as a part of implementation of the Visa Liberalization Action Plan and Ukraine's subsequent membership in the EU.
+NABU operates under the Law of Ukraine “On the National Anti-Corruption Bureau of Ukraine” passed on October 14, 2014.

 3. Who falls under NABU’s jurisdiction?